-genion replaces solvent molecules by monoatomic ions at the position of the first atoms with the most favorable electrostatic potential or at random.
-The potential is calculated on all atoms, using normal GRO-MACS particle-based methods (in contrast to other methods based on solving the Poisson-Boltzmann equation).
-The potential is recalculated after every ion insertion.
-If specified in the run input file, a reaction field, shift function or user function can be used.
-For the user function a table file can be specified with the option -table.
+genion randomly replaces solvent molecules with monoatomic ions.
 The group of solvent molecules should be continuous and all molecules should have the same number of atoms.
 The user should add the ion molecules to the topology file or use the -p option to automatically modify the topology.